guastallaigor/vue-paycard/README.md

 ### Nuxt.js

-You can import as a Nuxt.js plugin
+You can create a Nuxt.js plugin `vue-paycard.js`

 ```js
 import Vue from 'vue'